agusavior/cdk-prototype/README.md

  * `cdk diff`        compare deployed stack with current state
  * `cdk docs`        open CDK documentation

-Enjoy!
+## Troubleshooting

+### Can't deploy because certificate isn't created

+This could be because you have to configure the namespaces of your domain.
+Follow the next steps:
+1. Run `cdk deploy`.
+2. Wait until your CDK creates the Hosted Zone.
+3. Log in in AWS Console and go to your hosted zones.
+4. Go to the hosted zone that CDK created.
+5. You'll see four namespaces in the column `Value/Route traffic to`.
+6. Copy each one and go to your domain provider, (for instance domain.com).
-## About your domain
+7. Select your domain y go to its configuration.

-Do not forget to set up the namespaces correctly once the AWS Zone Name is created.
-Go to your route53, open the zone, and copy the four namespaces.Then, go to your domain provider and paste the namespaces in the configuration of the domain.

-<TO-DO> Move the above comment to another place.
+8. Find some "namespaces" list.
+9. Paste the copied namespaces that you copied in the step 5.
+10. Save it.
+11. Wait until the command `cdk deploy` finishes.

+### Can't delete the stack with cdk destroy

+Maybe this is because you have to delete your Hosted Zone manually.
+This seems to be an issue: https://github.com/aws/aws-cdk/issues/4155
 ## Miscellaneous

 If you don't want to install AWS CDK globally, you can using it with "npx" like so